smeghead/php-class-diagram/README.md

 #### option `exclude`

-You can specify patterns to exclude files from being processed.
+You can specify patterns to exclude files from the processing.

 ```bash
 $ vendor/bin/php-class-diagram \